fabianoizzo/chaM3Leon/README.md

 	<version>0.0.1</version>
 </dependency>
 ```
-- Add the maven-shade-plugin to generate a shaded jar in order to submit your layer implementation as a Spark application (keep in mind the framework is based on Java 11)
+- Add the maven-shade-plugin to generate a shaded jar, in order to submit your layer implementation as a Spark application (keep in mind the framework is based on Java 11):

 ```bash
 <build>